by321/ffmask/readme.md

 ## ffmask - detect foreground object or human face from images and videos

-This is a Python project based on  [U²-Net](https://github.com/xuebinqin/U-2-Net "u2net") and [Face Recognition](https://github.com/ageitgey/face_recognition "Face Recognition"):
+This is a Python project (both CLI and GUI) based on [DIS](https://github.com/xuebinqin/DIS "DIS"), [U²-Net](https://github.com/xuebinqin/U-2-Net "u2net"), and [Face Recognition](https://github.com/ageitgey/face_recognition "Face Recognition"):

-- Use u2net used to detect foreground objects.
-The default u2net model, the small and fast version (u2netp), and human segmentation version are supported.
+- Use DIS or u2net used to detect foreground objects.
+For u2net, the default u2net model, the small and fast version (u2netp), and human segmentation version are supported.
 - Use face recognition to detect face outline.
 - Can process both image and videos.
 - Run on either CPU or GPU (using ONNX runtime).